-A popular Chamblee spot known for its “Amer-Asian” chicken tenders is slated to open a Midtown location.
+A popular Chamblee spot known for its “Amer-Asian” chicken tenders is now open in Midtown.

 The restaurant will take over the space previously occupied by Mulavi, which reportedly closed earlier this year and was owned by the team behind Sufi’s Kitchen.

 Ponko is owned by sisters Reiko Clark and Maggie Antoine, who opened the Chamblee location in 2017 after previously operating now-shuttered Stone Mountain eatery Food Ease, where they first developed a following for their panko-crusted, sweet-soy-sauce-drizzled chicken tenders.

 In a 2018 review of Ponko, AJC food writer Wendell Brock wrote, “Paired with fries, slaw, rice, potato salad and other sides, most with a vaguely Asian accent, Ponko is a noteworthy alternative to Chick-fil-A or Zaxby’s.
 The Ponko style can be experienced in a variety of iterations: chicken or tofu tenders; vegan, vegetarian or chicken cutlets; salads topped with any of the above; sandwiches.”

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.

 Your subscription to the Atlanta Journal-Constitution funds in-depth reporting and investigations that keep you informed.
 Thank you for supporting real journalism.